arosh/naist-bus-schedule/README.md

 ### Should I include `data.json` in the PR?

-No. [#32](https://github.com/arosh/naist-bus-schedule/pull/34) includes `data.json` in the PR, but it is no longer required.
-GitHub Actions automatically generate it.
+No. [#32](https://github.com/arosh/naist-bus-schedule/pull/34) includes `data.json` in the PR, but it is not needed anymore.
+GitHub Actions now automatically generate it.

 ## Contributors